 Local Responsibility Map (LRA)

 The California Department of Forestry and Fire Protection (CalFire) released an updated Local Responsibility Area (LRA) Fire Hazard Severity Map on February 24, 2025, identifying areas in the Kentfield Fire District now categorized as Moderate Fire Hazard Zones.
-The map does not include Very High or High Fire Hazard Zones.
+The map did not include Very High or High Fire Hazard Zones.
 LRA maps help communities understand wildfire risk and informs future building and safety regulations.

 Click to open